Congo Arab war: Prelude

 Additionally, Tippu Tip was to redirect his ivory trade through the Congo Free State, to the Atlantic Ocean ports and he was to assist King Leopold II ‘s forces in their expeditions to the Upper Nile, to help further expand his territories.
 Soon after this deal, it became apparent that Tippu Tip was not inclined to accept Congo Free State authority and considered himself more of a vassal than a state official, allowed to do as he pleased, within certain boundaries.
 Furthermore, Tippu Tip did not have absolute authority over the eastern Congo region, but was considered as a primus inter pares.
 Other major slave traders like Lake Tanganyika's strongman Rumaliza considered his deal with the Congo Free State treasonous.
 Rumaliza abolished the Congo Free State flag and swore loyalty to the Zanzibar sultan's red flag.

 Leopold II was heavily criticized in European public opinion for his dealings with Tippu Tip.
-In Belgium, the Belgian Anti-Slavery Society, founded in 1888, mainly by Roman Catholic intellectuals led by count Hippolyte d'Ursel, aimed to abolish the East African slave trade.
-Around 1890-91, Tippu Tip returned to Zanzibar, where he retired; Sefu bin Hamid represented his father in the eastern Congo region of Kasongo and carried on the war in his stead.
+In Belgium, the Belgian Anti-Slavery Society, founded in 1888, mainly by Roman Catholic intellectuals led by Count Hippolyte d'Ursel, aimed to abolish the East African slave trade.
+Free State authorities stringently adhered to the provisions of the Brussels Conference Act of 1890 which prohibited the trade of breechloading firearms and ammunition in "tropical" parts of Africa.
+In May or June 1890, Tippu Tip left Maniema and returned to Zanzibar, leaving his son, Sefu bin Hamid, in charge of most of his territory from the governing seat of Kasongo, and his nephew, Rashid bin Mohammad, in charge of Stanley Falls.

 Course of the war

 In March and April 1892, Tippu Tip's son Sefu bin Hamid began attacking Congo Free State personnel in eastern Congo, including ivory trader Arthur Hodister—sent by the Syndicat Commercial du Katanga to 'acquire' ivory—and Captain Guillaume Van Kerckhoven, who had been forcefully confiscating ivory from several powerful Arab traders.
 These expeditions united regional slave and ivory traders to fight their common enemy, the Congo Free State.
 The Times reported in 1892 that, during further explorations in the Congo, Hodister was captured and killed, his head stuck on a pole.
-Relations were further strained when Rashid ben Mohammed, Tippu Tip's nephew and resident Arab leader in Stanley Falls, refused to assist in the investigation of Hodister's death.
-Gongo Lutete also led actions in the east at this time.
+Relations were further strained when Rashid refused to assist in the investigation of Hodister's death.
+Ngongo Lutete also led actions in the east at this time.